Bookworm24/worldquant-study/iFlow.md

 5. **Quick Stats** - Update overall progress percentage
 6. **Last Updated** date at top of file

-**Purpose**: Maintain BIG PICTURE view of WorldQuant learning progress - where student stands overall
+**Purpose**: Maintain BIG PICTURE view of English learning progress - where student stands overall

 **CRITICAL RULES**:
-- ✅ DO update relevant sections of worldquant-study-tracker.md after EACH session
+- ✅ DO update relevant sections of english-study-tracker.md after EACH session
-- ✅ DO keep topics organized by WorldQuant concept (A-E)
+- ✅ DO keep topics organized by English concept (A-F)
 - ✅ DO include dates when topics are mastered
 - ✅ DO adjust priorities based on student's gaps
 - ❌ DO NOT create separate tracking files (knowledge-gaps.md, topics-mastered.md, etc.)